jdherder/prisma-postgres-poc/README.md

 After making any changes to `prisma/schema.prisma`
 - Run `npx prisma migrate dev --name migration_name`
   - This will create a sql migration based on your changes to the schema
-  - Using `dev` will both create and apply the migration
+  - Using "dev" will both create and apply the migration
   - You will have a new migration file like: `prisma/migrations/20220716041752_migration_name/migration.sql`
+- Run `npx prisma generate`
+  - Whenever you make changes to your database that are reflected in the Prisma schema, you need to manually re-generate Prisma Client to update the generated code in the node_modules/.prisma/client directory.

 ## Running Basic Examples